Hasselwood Rock: Location and characteristics

 Hasselwood Rock is some 200 m north of the larger outcrop of Rockall.
 Expeditions and landings on Hasselwood Rock have not been reported.

 The rock is approximately 3 ft above low water, and 13 m in diameter, with an area of approximately 130 m2.
 It is covered at high tide and in heavy seas, often only visible as breaking waves.
 The only other rocks in the area—those of Helen's Reef—are almost 2 km to the north-east.

 The upper part of Hasselwood Rock is the destroyed cone of an extinct volcano.
 The geological composition is unknown.

 SS Norge disaster

 In 1904, the SS Norge ran aground on the Rock in fog with the loss of over 635 lives.
 The sinking remains the worst maritime disaster involving a Danish merchant ship.
-It was at the time the worst civilian disaster in the Atlantic Ocean until the Titanic sank eight years later.
+It was the worst civilian disaster in the Atlantic Ocean until the Titanic sank eight years later.